Smoked Chile Verde

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Smoked Chile Verde is incredibly simple to make and off the charts delicious.
+This Smoked Chile Verde is incredibly simple to make and off-the-charts delicious.
 Eat it straight off the bone, or serve it in tacos, burritos, on nachos and so much more.
 Save this recipe for later, it’s a keeper.

 What is Chile Verde?